sbaresearch/mobile-atlas/README.md

 [Adrian Dabrowski](https://www.sba-research.org/team/adrian-dabrowski/), and
 [Philipp Frenzel](https://www.sba-research.org/team/philipp-frenzel/).

-Additionaly, thanks go to [Markus Maier](https://www.sba-research.org/team/markus-maier/) for his occasional advice and his help designing the [SIM PCB](/hardware/sim-adapter).
+Additionally, thanks go to [Markus Maier](https://www.sba-research.org/team/markus-maier/) for his occasional advice and his help designing the [SIM PCB](/hardware/sim-adapter).

 Furthermore, we want to thank all hosters of measurement probes who made this work possible at all.

 ### Funding
+This project was funded through the [NGI0 Entrust](https://nlnet.nl/entrust) Fund, a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/), under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.

-This project is funded through the [NGI0 PET](https://nlnet.nl/PET) Fund, a fund established by NLnet with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.
+This project was funded through the [NGI0 PET](https://nlnet.nl/PET) Fund, a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.

-This research is also funded by the Austrian Science Fund (FWF): P30637-N31.
+This research was also funded by the Austrian Science Fund (FWF): P30637-N31.

 ### Image credits